Legal aid in proceedings in France

 To apply, you must fill and print the form posted on the Court of Cassation website.

-Application for legal aid before the Court of Cassation
+Application for legal aid for a dispute before the Court of Cassation

 This form (accompanied by the required documents) can be sent to the legal aid office of the Court of Cassation, by post.